Oreopithecus: Semicircular canals

 The semicircular canals of the inner ear serves as a sense organ for balance and controls the reflex for gaze stabilization.
 The inner ear has three canals on each side of the head, and each of the six canals encloses a membranous duct that forms an endolymph-filled circuit.
 Hair cells in the duct's auditory ampulla pick up endolymph disturbances caused by movement, which register as rotatory head movement.
 They respond to body sway of frequencies greater than 0.1 Hz and trigger the vestibulocollic (neck) reflex and vestibuloocular (eye) reflex to recover balance and gaze stability.
 The bony semicircular canals allow estimates of duct arc length and orientation with respect to the sagittal plane.

 Across species, the semicircular canals of agile animals have larger arcs than those of slower ones.
 For example, the rapid leaper Tarsius bancanus has semicircular canals much bigger than the slow-climbing Nycticebus coucang.
 The semicircular canals of brachiating gibbons are bigger than those of arboreal and terrestrial quadrupedal great apes.
 As a rule of thumb, arc size of the ducts decreases with body mass and consequently slower angular head motions.
 Arc size increases with greater agility and thus more rapid head motions.
 Modern humans have bigger arcs on their anterior and posterior canals, which reflect greater angular motion along the sagittal plane.
 The lateral canal has a smaller arc size, corresponding to reduced head movement from side to side.

 Allometric measurements on the bony labyrinth of BAC-208, a fragmentary cranium that preserves a complete, undeformed petrosal bone suggest that Oreopithecus moved with agility comparable to extant great apes.
 Its anterior and lateral semicircular canal sizes fall within the range for great apes.

 Its relatively large posterior arc implies that Oreopithecus was more proficient at stabilizing angular head motion along the sagittal plane.

 Dexterity

 Oreopithecus had hominin-like hand proportions that allowed a firm, pad-to-pad precision grip.
 Features present in the hands of neither non-human-extant nor fossil apes include hand length, relative thumb length, a deep and large insertion for the flexor pollicis longus, and the shape of the carpometacarpal joint between the metacarpal bone of the index finger and the capitate bone.

 At the base of the second metacarpal bone, the facet for the capitate is oriented transversally, as in hominins.
 The capitate, on the other hand, lacks the waisting associated with apes and climbing, and still present in Australopithecus.
 Oreopithecus share the specialised orientation at the carpometacarpal joint with A. afarenis and the marked groove for the flexor pollicis longus with A. africanus.
 It is thus likely that the hand morphology of Oreopithecus is derived for apes and convergent for early hominins.

+Palaeoecology

+The long and narrow mandibular molars of O. bambolii, combined with the greater size of the mandibular molars relative to the maxillary molars, has been interpreted as an adaptation to a folivorous diet.